qns-cloud/observatory/README.md

 4. Services with placement constraints (e.g., `node.role == manager`) will only run on manager nodes.
 Ensure you have enough manager nodes to handle these services.

+5. The `depends_on` directive is respected in Docker Swarm, but it only affects the order in which services are created, not the order in which they become fully operational.
+For robust dependency handling, services should be designed to retry connections to their dependencies.

+6. Health checks are important for ensuring services are fully operational.
+While Docker Swarm supports health checks, they don't affect service startup order in the same way as in Docker Compose.
+The services in Observatory are configured to be resilient to temporary unavailability of their dependencies, but you may need to adjust timeouts or implement additional retry logic for your specific environment.

-5. To label a node for monitoring (required by some placement constraints):
+7. To label a node for monitoring (required by some placement constraints):
    ```bash
    docker node update --label-add monitoring=true <node-id>
    ```